kiron1/bazel-compile-commands/documentation.md

 -a, --arguments

-: Also write the array of arguments for each entry in the `compile_commands.json` file.
+: Provided only for backwards compatibility.

 -B, --bazel-command **BAZEL**